 For more information or assistance applying for any of the aforementioned grants, please get in touch!
 Typically, individuals would be offered products like the Roger Pen or Roger Select via the funding schemes.
 Visit our product pages to find out more.

 Gordon Morris offer a two year warranty on all our products, as well as a 10 day, no obligation trial.
-We are also pleased to offer 0%, interest free payment plans so if you’re ineligible for government funding, please ask for more information about how we can help.

 To read some of our other blogs, please click here!